hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 That's it as far as we know right now.

-## Install HorizonXI - Linux Desktop using Lutris (Optional Windower 4 Setup)
+## Install HorizonXI - Linux Desktop using Lutris (non steam-deck; steam deck below)

 Lutris is meant to be an all-in-one installer, however there are additional steps required at present to make it work.
 If you want a quick solution that will work use the process listed above.
 Otherwise follow the instructions below.
 Once new Lutris runners are shipped with Lutris i'll update the script and this guide.
 Should be early next year for a new runner.